 What can I do if I'm a customer who wants to convert my local cafe?

 If you are interested in ushering in the #reuserevolution we suggest taking your BYO cup to your favourite local cafes and asking them if they offer discounts for reusable cups.
 If not, tell them about Responsible Cafes and the growing trend.
 There are many benefits for their business, including reduced costs in purchasing takeaway cups and promotion amongst a conscious group on our social media and map.
 Tell them why you as a customer would prefer to shop at a Responsible Cafe and direct them to our website responsiblecafes.org for more information and to register.
-Download our volunteer information sheet here for more information.
+Check out our guide on how to get a Cafe onboard, including a downloadable volunteer information sheet here for more information.

 - Bring your cup (and lid)

-- Write your coffee order on your cup (or use a post it note – as many cafes write on lids regardless!)
+- Write your coffee order on your cup in a permanent marker or often a pencil works (or use a post-it note – as many cafes write on lids regardless!)

 What reusable cups do you recommend for a cafe to stock?

-What do I do if I know a 'bad Bean' - i.e. a cafe that is no longer a Responsible Cafe OR whose details are incorrect?
+What do I do if I know a 'has bean' - i.e. a cafe that is no longer a responsible cafe or whose details are incorrect?

-Let us know!
-Please email us at email@example.com with the details of the cafe – their name, location and what’s happening and we’ll see if we can roast them back to happiness.
+Please email us via our Contact Us page with the details of the cafe – their name, location and what’s happening and we’ll see if we can roast them back to happiness.